-Rob Walters is a trial partner with extensive experience in antitrust, securities, class action, and business tort litigation.
-Mr. Walters is nationally recognized for his abilities and accomplishments as a trial lawyer.
+Rob Walters is a trial partner with extensive experience and success in antitrust, securities, class action, and business litigation.
+Mr. Walters is nationally recognized for his abilities and accomplishments as a trial and antitrust lawyer.
 He has served as lead trial counsel in a wide array of trials and adversarial proceedings, including the representative trials and class action proceedings described below.* He has also counseled and represented clients in government investigations and the antitrust aspects of mergers and acquisitions.
 He serves as Partner-in-Charge of the firm’s Dallas office and has served as a member of the firm’s Executive Committee.
-Mr. Walters served as Executive Vice President and General Counsel of Energy Future Holdings from 2008 until 2010.
-He was a partner at Vinson & Elkins LLP from 1990 until 2008, where he also served as a member of the firm’s Management Committee.
+Mr. Walters served as Executive Vice President and General Counsel of Energy Future Holdings from 2008 until 2011.

-- Serves as lead counsel to AT&T in the Department of Justice’s antitrust challenge to AT&T’s $106 billion acquisition of Time Warner, Inc.
+- Served as trial counsel to AT&T in the Department of Justice’s antitrust challenge to AT&T’s $106 billion acquisition of Time Warner, Inc.

-- Successfully defended multiple defendants in a $7 billion fraud and fiduciary duty claim stemming from the construction of a $10 billion refinery project.
+- Successfully defended at trial multiple defendants in a $7 billion fraud and fiduciary duty claim stemming from the construction of a $10 billion refinery project.

-- Serves as lead counsel to Conduent in a multi-billion dollar claim brought by the State of Texas under the Texas Medicaid Fraud Act.
+- Serves as trial counsel to Conduent in a multi-billion dollar claim brought by the State of Texas under the Texas Medicaid Fraud Act.

-- Served as lead trial counsel in antitrust litigation brought against Blockbuster and the major Hollywood studios by bellwether and class plaintiffs representing thousands of independent video retailers claiming revenue-sharing agreements negotiated between Blockbuster and the Hollywood studios violated federal and state antitrust laws and seeking billions of dollars in damages.
-Defendants prevailed at trial and the Fifth Circuit affirmed.
+- Served as trial counsel in successfully defending Blockbuster in antitrust litigation brought by bellwether and class plaintiffs representing thousands of independent video retailers claiming revenue-sharing agreements negotiated between Blockbuster and the Hollywood studios violated federal and state antitrust laws and seeking billions of dollars in damages.

 *Includes matters handled prior to joining Gibson, Dunn & Crutcher LLP